gyaltsentenzin/README.md/README.md

 ###

 <p align="left">Hi 👋!
-My name is Tenzin and I'm an aspring Software Engineer with demonstrated experience in both startup and enterprise ecosystem.
+My name is Tenzin and I'm an aspiring Software Engineer with demonstrated experience in both startup and enterprise ecosystems.
 I most recently interned at Uber Technologies Inc. as a Backend Software Engineer.</p>

 ###